Box 1198 (Mailing Address)

 Please find our events below on the branch calendar, or search the ORL Calendar of Events.

 |Saturday:||10:00 a.m. to 5:00 p.m.|

 Parking is available at the west side and directly in front of the library in Summerland.
 (Wheelchair/walker ramp is accessible from this point.)

-The bookclub meets monthly during the fall and winter to discuss a wide variety of fiction, non-fiction and biography.
+The bookclub meets monthly during the winter and spring to discuss a wide variety of fiction, non-fiction and biography.
 The choices range from popular fiction to classics to Canadian selections.
-The next meeting will be Saturday, April 18th to discuss "A State of Wonder" by Ann Patchett.
-The reading list is now available at the library desk.
-Just 2 meetings left in the spring session - Join us!
+The fall session of the bookclub has concluded.
+We will meet Saturday, February 20th at 11am to discuss "Brain on Fire" by Susanah Cahalan.
+The winter reading list is available at the library desk.

 This volunteer group has been active at the Summerland Library since 1999.
 Volunteers bring library materials to those that are homebound and cannot get into the library.
 If you are interested in joining this group of dedicated volunteers please ask at the circulation desk.

 "To encourage and support literacy for all".
 The Friends of the Library advocate awareness of library services through their support of programs, presenting author visits and hands-on participation in literacy-based activities.
 The directors of the FOSLS meet the first Thursday each month downstairs in the library basement viewing room.